Battle of Kennesaw Mountain: Battle

-About 2 mi to the south, Thomas's troops were behind schedule, but began their main attack against Hardee's corps at 9 a.m.
-Two divisions of the Army of the Cumberland—about 9,000 men under Brig.
-Gen. John Newton (Maj.
-Gen. Oliver O. Howard's IV Corps) and Brig.
-Gen. Jefferson C. Davis (Maj.
-Gen. John M. Palmer's XIV Corps)—advanced in column formation rather than the typical broad line of battle against the Confederate divisions of Maj.
-Gens.
-Benjamin F. Cheatham and Patrick R. Cleburne, entrenched on what is now known as "Cheatham Hill."
-On Newton's left, his brigade under Brig.
-Gen. George D. Wagner attacked through dense undergrowth, but was unable to break through the abatis and fierce rifle fire.
-On his right, the brigade of Brig.
-Gen. Charles G. Harker charged the Tennessee brigade of Brig.
-Gen. Alfred Vaughan and was repulsed.
+About 2 mi to the south, Thomas's troops were behind schedule, but began their main attack against Hardee's corps at 9:00 a.m.
+Two divisions of the Army of the Cumberland—about 9,000 men under Brigadier General John Newton (Major General Oliver O. Howard's IV Corps) and Brigadier General Jefferson C. Davis (Maj.
+Gen. John M. Palmer's XIV Corps)—advanced in column formation rather than the typical broad line of battle against the Confederate divisions of major generals Benjamin F. Cheatham and Patrick R. Cleburne, entrenched on what is now known as "Cheatham Hill".
+On Newton's left, his brigade, under Brigadier General George D. Wagner, attacked through dense undergrowth, but was unable to break through the abatis and fierce rifle fire.
+On his right, the brigade of Brigadier General Charles G. Harker charged the Tennessee brigade of Brigadier General Alfred Vaughan and was repulsed.
 During a second charge, Harker was mortally wounded.

 Davis's division, to the right of Newton's, also advanced in column formation.
 While such a movement offered the opportunity for a quick breakthrough by massing power against a narrow point, it also had the disadvantage of offering a large concentrated target to enemy guns.
 Their orders were to advance silently, capture the works, and then cheer to give a signal to the reserve divisions to move forward to secure the railroad and cut the Confederate army in two.
-Col. Daniel McCook's brigade advanced down a slope to a creek and then crossed a wheat field to ascend the slope of Cheatham Hill.
+Colonel Daniel McCook's brigade advanced down a slope to a creek and then crossed a wheat field to ascend the slope of Cheatham Hill.
 When they reached within a few yards of the Confederate works, the line halted, crouched, and began firing.
-But the Confederate counter fire was too strong and McCook's brigade lost two commanders (McCook and his replacement, Col. Oscar F. Harmon), nearly all of its field officers, and a third of its men.
+But the Confederate counter fire was too strong and McCook's brigade lost two commanders (McCook and his replacement, Colonel Oscar F. Harmon), nearly all of its field officers, and a third of its men.
 McCook was killed on the Confederate parapet as he slashed with his sword and shouted "Surrender, you traitors!"
-Col. John G. Mitchell's brigade on McCook's right suffered similar losses.
+Colonel John G. Mitchell's brigade on McCook's right suffered similar losses.
 After ferocious hand-to-hand fighting, the Union troops dug in across from the Confederates, ending the fighting around 10:45 a.m.
-Both sides nicknamed this place the "Dead Angle."
+Both sides nicknamed this place the "Dead Angle".

-To the right of Davis's division, Maj.
-Gen. John W. Geary's division of Maj.
-Gen. Joseph Hooker's XX Corps advanced, but did not join in Davis's attack.
+To the right of Davis's division, Major General John W. Geary's division of Major General Joseph Hooker's XX Corps advanced, but did not join in Davis's attack.
 Considerably farther to the right, however, was the site of the only success of the day.
 Schofield's army had been assigned to demonstrate against the Confederate left and he was able to put two brigades across Olley's Creek without resistance.
-That movement, along with an advance by Maj.
-Gen. George Stoneman's cavalry division on Schofield's right, put Union troops within 5 mi of the Chattahoochee River, closer to the last river protecting Atlanta than any unit in Johnston's army.
+That movement, along with an advance by Major General George Stoneman's cavalry division on Schofield's right, put Union troops within 5 mi of the Chattahoochee River, closer to the last river protecting Atlanta than any unit in Johnston's army.